danielcbit/apcctrl/doc/manual/manual.rst

 Controlling Multiple UPSes on one Machine
 =========================================

-*The following discussion does not apply to Windows servers.
-Apcupsd on Windows is limited to a single instance and cannot support monitoring multiple UPSes.*
+*The following discussion does not apply to Windows servers. apcctrl on Windows is limited to a single instance and cannot support monitoring multiple UPSes.*

 If you have multiple UPSes in use, you may wish to consolidate the monitoring